 On top of all that, Akana makes it easy to deliver real business value to your organization.
 Seriously — check out how much you can save based on your API performance indicators >>

 See for yourself why Forrester ranked Akana as a leader in API management — and the top vendor for API policy and security.
-Try Akana free for 30 days.
+Watch an on-demand demo to see Akana in action.

 This blog was originally published in 2014.
 It has been updated for accuracy and comprehensiveness.